saketsharma0805/gopaginator/README.md

   }
 ```

+first parameter: here r is of type *http.Request
+second parameter: []string{} is for the list of extra filters, other than (limit, page, q).
+In this example, it is "is_active"

 ```
-  # first parameter: here r is of type *http.Request
-  # second parameter: []string{} is for the list of extra filters, other than: limit, page, q.
-  # in this example, it is "is_active"
   p := gopaginator.NewPaginator(r, []string{"is_active"})
   p.ParseRequest()
 ```

+Now we can use p variable to pass in other functions.
 ```
-  # Now we can use p variable to pass in other functions.
   users := GetUsers(ctx, db, p)
 ```